dcohen-dalton/csx/_sources/assignments/2-riemann/riemann.rst.txt

   #.
 In the ``test`` folder, create a class called ``LeftHandRuleTest`` that contains at least one method to test ``LeftHandRule``'s ``slice()``.
   #.
 In the ``test`` folder, create a class called ``TrapezoidRuleTest`` that contains at least one method to test ``TrapezoidRule``'s ``slice()``.

+  You can check what the Riemann sum should be using a `Riemann Sum Calculator <https://www.emathhelp.net/calculators/calculus-2/riemann-sum-calculator/>`_.

   When all the test methods pass you are done with this exercise.